 Delicious Zoni with dried Shiitake

-Zoni is a Japanese soup containing rice cakes.
-It is eaten on New Year's Day.
-Dried shiitake mushrooms, a key ingredient in Zoni (Ozoni), bring the soup a unique and delicious flavor.
+Zoni is a traditional Japanese soup containing rice cakes, typically enjoyed on New Year’s Day.
+Dried shiitake mushrooms, a key ingredient in Zoni (also known as Ozoni), give the soup its unique and delicious flavor.

-The shiitake and chicken are first cooked in a thicker seasoning, enhancing each ingredient's individual characteristics, making every spoonful a delightful experience.
+The shiitake mushrooms and chicken are first simmered in a rich seasoning, enhancing each ingredient’s individual characteristics and making every spoonful a delightful experience.

-It is said that in eastern Japan, square rice cakes are baked and served in a clear soup, while in western Japan, round rice cakes are boiled and served in miso soup.
-However, there are various differences in Zoni between regions and personal preferences.
+It is said that in eastern Japan, square rice cakes are grilled and served in a clear broth, whereas in western Japan, round rice cakes are boiled and served in a miso-based soup.
+However, the way Zoni is prepared can vary widely depending on the region and personal preferences.

 Ingredients (4 persons)